r-lib/nanoparquet/README.md

 ## Options

+* `nanoparquet.class`: extra class to add to data frames returned by `read_parquet()`.
+If it is not defined, the default is `"tbl"`, which changes how the data frame is printed if the pillar package is loaded.
 * `nanoparquet.use_arrow_metadata`: unless this is set to `FALSE`, `read_parquet()` will make use of Arrow metadata in the Parquet file.
   Currently this is used to detect factor columns.